smarie/python-pytest-cases/paper.md

-`pytest-cases` introduces a few major modifications in the `pytest` engine in order to manage fixture unions, lazy parameter values, and fixture references in parameters ; all of these being required to manage test cases that can be parametrized and require fixtures.
+`pytest-cases` introduces a few major modifications in the `pytest` engine in order to manage fixture unions, lazy parameter values, and fixture references in parameters ; all of these being required to manage test cases that can be parametrized and that can require fixtures.
 In particular, the new concept of "fixture unions" deeply modifies the pytest parametrization process by creating several independently parametrized fixture closures for each test function instead of a single one as in `pytest`.
 See \autoref{fig:union_closures} ; detailed explanations about this figure are available on the project page.